| | Damage | Description and life history | Biological control | Resistant variables | Chemical control

 Damage

 The aphids suck juice from the phloem of leaves and stems and inject a salivary toxin that damages the plant.
-Young plants of susceptible cultivars are often killed by the aphid and mature plants are severely stunted and covered with a sticky honeydew secreted by the aphid.
-Various sooty mold fungi may develop in the honeydew.
-Fungal growth on the honeydew causes a reduction in hay palatability and quality
+This toxin can cause a yellowing and stunting of entire mature plants.
+Leaves will drop off the plants from the ground upward.
+Young plants of susceptible cultivars are often killed by the aphid.
+Various sooty mould fungi may develop in the honeydew.
+Fungal growth on the honeydew causes a reduction in hay palatability and quality.

 Figure 1.
 Leaf damaged by the spotted alfalfa aphid.